-ALCO follows an interest rate hedging program intended to limit our exposure to changes in interest rates primarily associated with cash flows on our adjustable rate CMO borrowings.
-Our primary objective is to hedge our exposure to the variability in future cash flows attributable to the variability of one-month LIBOR, which is the underlying index of our adjustable rate CMO borrowings.
+ALCO follows an interest rate risk management policy intended to limit our exposure to changes in interest rates primarily associated with cash flows on our adjustable rate CMO borrowings.
+Our primary objective is to limit our exposure to the variability in future cash flows attributable to the variability of onemonth LIBOR, which is the underlying index of our adjustable rate CMO borrowings.
 We also monitor on an ongoing basis the prepayment risks that arise in fluctuating interest rate environments.
-Our interest rate hedging program is formulated with the intent to offset the potential adverse effects of changing interest rates on cash flows on our adjustable rate CMO borrowings resulting from the following:
+Our interest rate risk management policy is formulated with the intent to offset the potential adverse effects of changing interest rates on CMO borrowings.